UI and UX

 User Experience focuses on the entire customer journey considering user-friendliness.
 User Experience has a rich history; hence there is always a debate over where it begins and where it ends.
 User Experience generally starts with a problem that culminates and ends with a wireframe or a prototype.

 Understanding the journey of the customer is the primary focus of the User Experience designer.
-Knowing the customer’s demands and needs helps understand the target audience, define user flow, interviewing interviews, and conducting user testing to reach a polished outcome.
+Knowing the customer’s demands and needs helps understand the target audience, define user flow, interview interviews, and conduct user testing to reach a polished outcome.

 1. Research and Strategy